 In practice, coaching is a two-way confidential and non-judgemental conversation entirely focused on you and your life.
 It is through dialogue – gentle, probing questions and your thoughtful analysis.

 Career Discovery Coaching

-(offered by Sandie Norbron-Shaw)
+(offered by Sandie Norbron-Shaw, appointments available from September)

 Career discovery coaching focuses on aligning a client's passions, values and skills with their work.
 The workplace has changed significantly over the years and these days it's not uncommon for a person to change jobs as often as ten times over a lifetime - sometimes swapping one unsatisfactory job for another.
 Often people find that their work does not tap into their passions and dose not utilise the key strengths they most enjoy using.
 People become bored, demotivated and frustrated as they don't value nor enjoy what they are doing.
 Just because you are good at something, doesn't mean it's going to make you happy.
 Career discovery coaching helps clients to discover more about themselves including their values, strengths, skills and pleasures.
 It offers the opportunity to discover how they do want to contribute to the workforce and helps them to align their job, career path or retirement for a more fulfilling life.

 (With thanks to Sandie Norbron-Shaw for this information)

 (Facilitated by Frances Taylor Wellbeing Coach specialising in Stress and Sleep)